visgl/deck.gl/docs/api-reference/arcgis/overview.md

 This function can be used to load any module that ships with the ArcGIS API for JavaScript, plus an additional `arcGIS` module that acts as an interface between deck.gl and ArcGIS.

-At the moment only 2D integration with `MapView` is supported; it is provided by the `ArcGISDeckLayer` class.
+2D integration with `MapView` is supported by the [ArcGISDeckLayer](/docs/api-reference/arcgis-deck-layer.md) class.

+3D integration with `SceneView` is supported by the [ArcGISDeckExternalRenderer](/docs/api-reference/arcgis-deck-external-renderer.md) class.

 ## Installation